DEIM-Management-System/Manual/forPresenter_en.md

     2. Turn on camera
     4. Share your presentation material. 「コンテンツの共有」ボタンから，プレゼンテーション資料を選択
     * Soon after entering the おVice venue, you can start the Q and A.
-    * After answering all questions from the session chairs, comentater, and audiences, if you still have the remaining time, you can enjoy discussion with other presenters.
+    * After answering all questions from the session chairs, the commentator, and audiences, if you still have the remaining time, you can enjoy discussion with other presenters.
 16. At the time of ending the session, an organizer announces the end of the session.
     * You can exit from the oVice venue by closing the browser tab or window.
-    * The oVice venue is available through the DEIM forum period, enjoy disucssion or chatting with other audiences.
+    * The oVice venue is available through the DEIM forum period, enjoy discussion or chatting with other audiences.
 17. After presentation, you may receive questions about your study on the bulletin board for each session.
 Try to reply them.

 ### Important notice